pyav/labs/README.md

  **java \<filename without extension\>**

 ### Run a python code
-Following command may be executed to run a python file
+Following command may be executed to run a python file:

  **python \<filename\>**